garrettn/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 The mapping version of `sumCounts` that we created will get the job done.
 But I'd like to figure out how to do it with a `reduce` instead.
 If I didn't have Ramda at my disposal in a project and had to use vanilla JavaScript, I'd use `reduce`, as you can see above.
 Why?
 Because I like to avoid looping through an array more than once if I can.
 In the `map` version, we loop through the array once to map each item to its `count` and then once more to sum them up.
 That's not even counting the work we'll need to do before this to get to the array of items we need.

 With `reduce`, we should be able to do both of those steps in one go.
-Perhaps this is a case of [premature optimization](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), especially if it makes the code harder to understand (although I'll have more to say about unfamiliarity at the end of the article).
+Perhaps this is a case of [premature optimization](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), especially if it makes the code harder to understand (although, again, I'll have more to say about unfamiliarity at the end of the article).
 It might even be a wash because of how many functions are being applied, which can reduce performance.
 But for argument's sake, and for the sake of better understanding some more Ramda concepts, let's work on a `reduce` version.

 I have to admit that I really struggled with this part.
 But once I was able to frame the problem in generic terms, I was better able to find the functions I needed.
 You'll see what I mean shortly.